 - Goosenecks Viewpoint Trail – Easily accessible for hikers of all levels, the Goosenecks Viewpoint Trail is a 1.9 mile out and back hike.
 This short and easy walk delivers big views of the “goosenecks” that were created from the river erosion so long ago.
 You can do it as a quick stopover while road tripping or a great hike all on its own.

-To get there, take US 163 or Rt 261 down to the southernmost corner of southeast Utah.
+To get to Goosenecks State Park, take US 163 or Rt 261 down to the southernmost corner of southeast Utah.